Testing Your Model

 - Validates your

-.pd4castrrc.jsonconfiguration against the schema. - Checks that all expected input files exist in the input directory.
+.pd4castrrc.jsonconfiguration. - Checks that all expected input files exist in the input directory.

-- Builds the Docker image with
+- Builds your model’s Docker image.

-INPUT_<KEY>_URLandOUTPUT_URLenvironment variables pointing to the local server. - Reports pass or fail for each input fetch and the output upload.
+- Reports pass or fail for each input fetch and the output upload.

 - On success, saves the captured output to the